Sleep apnea is a significant and potentially life-threatening sleep disorder characterized by repeated interruptions in breathing during sleep.

 Impact on Relationships

 The loud snoring and gasping sounds associated with OSA can disrupt the sleep of partners, resulting in sleep-deprived households.
 It is not uncommon for partners to sleep in separate rooms to avoid being woken up throughout the night.
+Also, if you are looking for sleeping aids, use natural ones.

 Complications Specific to Central Sleep Apnea (CSA)